HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/create_script_apps/create-and-deploy-script-app.md

     1. In the **Nex Haven** site, navigate to the **About Us** page.
     2. Toggle **Edit Mode** to **ON**.
     3. Find an appropriate section to add the Store Locator application.
-    4. Add the deployed Store Locator Script Application.
+    4. Drag and drop the deployed Store Locator Script Application.

 2. Enhance integration with using the Text Break component: